anngvu/accent/README.md

 #### Discussion of client differences

-1. Guardrails: We are providing new powers to AI; if the AI is more powerful, it can make you more powerful at accomplishing work.
+1. Guardrails/safety: We are providing new powers to AI; if the AI is more powerful, it can make you more powerful at accomplishing work.
 However, with great power comes great responsibility.
 Whatever guardrails implemented for how AI makes use of tools and resources and behaves in general will depend on your client.
 For example, in Claude for Desktop, you will have to approve every AI tool usage.
 In *accent*, there are fewer guardrails because our client is primarily developed for rapid prototyping.
 One safety feature in *accent* web app is that you *are* able to see every single tool call made, though you may not have the chance to intercept it first.

 2. Features:

-(a) Clients like Claude for Desktop can include more flexible and sophisticated visualization, etc; Claude Desktop has at least 5 different charting libraries.
+- Visualization: Clients like Claude for Desktop can include more flexible and sophisticated visualization; Claude Desktop has at least 5 different charting libraries.
 In *accent*, the web client interface is obviously not as developed, aiming to provide a basic interface only, so only very basic visualization is available via inclusion of one charting library.

-(b) *accent* does not render images or audio.
+- Content type handling: *accent* does not render images or audio.

 3. Robustness: *accent* client interface still has a number of bugs and rough edges.